2kranki/libJ1939/README.md

 J1939er     -   Engine Retarder Application which inherits from J1939ca

 J1939tc     -   Transmission Application which inherits from 1939ca
+                (Currently Not Operational)

-The normal operation would be to have an Engine Application and an Engine Retarder Application running under a task or a Transmission Application.
+The normal operation would be to have an Engine Application and optionally an Engine Retarder Application running under a task or a Transmission Application.
 If you use J1939 to start either the Engine Application or the Transmission Application, it will take care of the underlying linkages.
 This system was originally designed to run in a multi-tasking operating system.